Sports Prediction Market Apps

 • Positions can be sold before an event is settled

-• Well suited for season-long futures and award markets
+• Well-suited for season-long futures and award markets

-• Available in most US states
+• Available in most US states (some are in all 50)

 Cons of Prediction Markets